eingaeph/pip.imbue.hood/README.md

   A. Describe a Linux terminal as a Linux device consuming character
      strings and emitting keystroke (characters)

-  B. Build a Do-See-Say table for the VT100 escape sequences

   Coding Tasks Outline:

+  A. Build mods self documenting the VT100 escape sequences

   A. Trace representative source executable statements to the writing of
      the first screen

-     Code in UPD format to isolate supplemental edi
+     Code in UPD format to isolate supplemental edits

   B. Add coding (UPD format) to count the calls to abAppend